ThatOneTallKid/nm/test.md

 # Loading examples from the Github

 There are two ways to do so.
+1. By cloning the s2 ```Examples``` from github repo and loading it to workspace
+2. Use the extension (jupyterhub_github)

-In this wiki we will explore both the ways.
+In this wiki, we will explore both ways.

 # 1. Clone the github repository and load the examples

 We can simply clone the github repository during the build time and move the Examples to our workplace, but there is a catch to it.
 As the S2-dev repository is private cloning the repository will require an SSH with private access.
 Although this thing can be dangerous but some articles on the web suggest that , it can be safely implemented using Buildkit.